json-schema-org/json-schema-spec/adr/2022-08-decouple-from-ietf.md

 * Several members of the JSON Schema team have had poor interactions with IETF and don't feel that working with them would be productive.
 This is a relatively minor consideration.
 If we thought IETF was right for JSON Schema, we could find ways to make those relationships work.
+We have a good relationship with the relatively new HTTPAPIs working group and working with them would be far more likely to be productive than the people/WG we were previously in communication with.

 ## Considered Options

 1. Continue to submit I-Ds, while using our customized process with no intention of pursing standards track RFC status.
 2. Go all-in with IETF and pursue a standards track RFC with the IETF.
+The approach would be to describe the essential characteristics of evaluating a JSON Schema: the keywords that everybody is guaranteed to support, and any extension mechanisms.
 3. Join W3C and pursue a standards track with them using their process.
 4. Decouple completely from any standards organization and come up with our own specification development lifecycle (SDLC) model inspired by well established